CobayaSampler/cobaya/docs/likelihood_gaussian.rst

 The option ``prefix`` fixes the parameters that will be understood by this likelihood (see :ref:`likehood_mock_params`).

-Derived parameters can be tracked, as many as sampled parameters times the number of modes, and they represent the standarised parameters of each of the modes, i.e. those distributed as :math:`\mathcal{N}(0,I)` around each mode (notice that if a mode is close to the boundary of the prior, you should not expect to recoved a unit covariance matrix from the sample).
+Derived parameters can be tracked, as many as sampled parameters times the number of modes, and they represent the standardized parameters of each of the modes, i.e. those distributed as :math:`\mathcal{N}(0,I)` around each mode (notice that if a mode is close to the boundary of the prior, you should not expect to recover a unit covariance matrix from the sample).

 A delay (in seconds) in the likelihood evaluation can be specified with the keyword